atom-box/eleventy-base-blog/posts/sql-challenges.md

 mysql> GRANT ALL PRIVILEGES ON golden_slumbers.* to 'lennonMcCartney'@localhost;
 Query OK, 0 rows affected (0.01 sec)
 ```
-## One SQL Assessment I took in 2019
+# One SQL Assessment I took in 2019

-Here is an assessment of my SQL knowledge in 2019.

-A recruiter let me take this SQL test.
-During the test I noticed a lot of questions for Microsoft SQL Server.
-I had never heard of that software before.
-The red parts I *circled* are those questions:
+Robert Half Associates (a recruiter) let me take a SQL test in 2019.
+Here's a screenshot of my results.

+Caveat: I was told it would be a generalized test of SQL but a fifth of the questions were specific to the Microsoft SQL server(!), such as "What is the maximum string length allowed?".
+At that time I had never even heard of SQL Server.

+In the test score below I have circled the parts that were based on SQL Server.
+If you ignore those parts I think this test shows general competency in SQL.

 {% image "sql-test-but-for-sql-server.png", "Test Score Results of Evan Genest, in 2019, taking a test of SQL Server knowledge even though he did not ever use SQL Server" %}